sraustein/zc/README.md

 #### `$GENERATE` ####

-The `$GENERATE` control operators is not currently implemented.
+The `$GENERATE` control operator is not currently implemented.

 `$GENERATE` is a BIND-specific control operator.
 We could implement it if there were a real need, but the `$RANGE` operator covers the things for which we have been using `$GENERATE` in the forward zone.

-Our current use of `$GENERATE` in reverse zones is a source of consistency problems, and is therefore unsupported with prejudice.
+The IETF NOC's former use of `$GENERATE` in reverse zones was a source of consistency problems, and is therefore unsupported with prejudice.

 #### `$REVERSE_ZONE` ####